 Compelling for its in-depth coverage of both issues in asset pricing and corporate finance, the Ph.D.
 Program in Finance offers a two-year cycle of doctoral-level courses developed specifically to transmit a rigorous methodological framework in the core areas of finance as well as selected core areas of economics (econometrics and either microeconomics or macroeconomics).
 Students in the Ph.D.
 Program in Finance can select from a broad range of second-year field courses designed to expose the students to the research frontier in their fields of specialization, including but not limited to Finance.
 Graduates from the Ph.D.
 Program in Finance are expected to find excellent job opportunities in both academia and the financial industry.

-The research-oriented Master Programs in Quantitative Economics, Quantitative Finance, Quantitative Marketing, and Law and Quantitative Economics, collectively called MSQ Programs, are unique in that their first-year students participate in the same set of analytically rigorous and quantitatively oriented courses in economics, finance, law and economics, management, and/or marketing that are taken by the first-year Ph.D.
+The research-oriented Master Programs in Accounting, Quantitative Economics, Quantitative Finance, and Quantitative Marketing, collectively called MSQ Programs, are unique in that their first-year students participate in the same set of analytically rigorous and quantitatively oriented courses in economics, finance, law and economics, management, and/or marketing that are taken by the first-year Ph.D.
 Program students.
 Students who complete the first year of the MSQ Program with strong success have the option and are strongly encouraged to join the GSEFM Ph.D.
 Program in their area of concentration.
 Other students in their second year in the MSQ Program have the option to enroll in courses with an emphasis on policy issues and/or on issues of implementation.
 Students leaving GSEFM with a terminal Master degree will be in a strong position to serve as analytical experts in international institutions, government, or the private sector.

 Best Practice of Graduate Education